Skip to main content

 • Facilitate the SEND Information Organisations Group - a network of organisations that provide direct advice and support to families of children with SEND.

-• Work with the Independent Support Programme to ensure parents and children are recieving high quality IAS.
+• Work with the Independent Support Programme to ensure parents and children are receiving high quality IAS.

 Suitable for ages